furukawa-laboratory/demo-visual-analytics-set-data/README.md

 ## Demonstration of interactive visualization
 This demonstration provides a GUI Interface that facilitates knowledge discovery by clicking topological maps.
-We use the data of 1228 games held in2018–2019, obtained from [Basketball Reference website](https://www.basketball-reference.com/).
+We use the data of 1228 games held in 2018–2019, obtained from [Basketball Reference website](https://www.basketball-reference.com/).

 By running `learn_and_visualize.py`, you can try a prototype of the proposed method's interactive visualization.
 `learn_and_visualize.py` both trains and visualizes the model, but since the trained model is saved in `dumped`, the visualization is done immediately.